Jessica Taylor (author)

 Jessica Taylor FRSA is a British feminist author and campaigner.
-Taylor is the author of the 2020 book Why Women Are Blamed For Everything.
+She wrote the 2020 book Why Women Are Blamed For Everything.
 She has made appearances on British television, including BBC Two documentary Womanhood, and in the true crime documentary My Lover, My Killer, which aired on Channel Five.

 Early life

-Taylor grew up in a council estate in Stoke-on-Trent.
+Taylor grew up on a council estate in Stoke-on-Trent.
 She said that she was repeatedly sexually and physically abused as a teenager by men in her town, which she kept hidden from her family.
 As the result of her repeated rapes, Taylor gave birth to her first child at the age of 17 and reported her abuse to the police.

 Career

-Taylor began volunteering with domestic violence victims before deciding to earn her Bachelor of Science Hons degree in psychology from the Open University.
-Upon receiving her degree, Taylor co-founded The Eaton Foundation, a Male Mental Health and Wellbeing Centre in the UK, with Alex Eaton.
+Taylor began volunteering with domestic violence victims before earning a Bachelor of Science Hons degree in psychology from the Open University.
+Upon receiving her degree, she co-founded The Eaton Foundation, a Male Mental Health and Wellbeing Centre in the UK, with Alex Eaton.
 She eventually quit her job and founded VictimFocus, which she describes as "a company designed to challenge and change the victim blaming practices in social care, policing, mental health and support services all over the world."
 In 2017 and 2018, she was shortlisted for the Emma Humphreys Memorial Prize.

-In 2019, Taylor completed her PhD in forensic psychology from the University of Birmingham with a thesis titled ‘Logically, I know I’m not to blame but I still feel to blame’: exploring and measuring victim blaming and self-blame of women who have been subjected to sexual violence.
-While working towards her doctoral degree, Taylor was appointed to Chair of the Parliamentary Conference on Violence Against Women and Girls.
-Upon finishing her doctoral research, Taylor became a Senior Lecturer in Criminal and Forensic Psychology at the University of Derby.
-She was later recognized for her "contribution to the psychology of victim blaming of women, her work in mental health and her contribution to feminism" by the Royal Society of Arts.
+In 2019, Taylor completed her PhD in psychology from the University of Birmingham with a thesis titled "'Logically, I know I'm not to blame but I still feel to blame': exploring and measuring victim blaming and self-blame of women who have been subjected to sexual violence."
+While working towards her doctoral degree, she was appointed to Chair of the Parliamentary Conference on Violence Against Women and Girls.
+Upon finishing her doctoral research, she became a senior lecturer in criminal and forensic psychology University of Derby.
+She was later recognized for her "contribution to the psychology of victim blaming of women, her work in mental health and her contribution to feminism" by being awarded a Fellowship of Royal Society of Arts.